DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 <img src="desktop/how_to_start_net_controller.png">

-The HomeController has the Index() method of the ActionResult class by default, so it doesn't require any additional logic.
+HomeController has the *Index()* method of the *ActionResult* class by default, so it doesn't require any additional logic.
 We will just add a view for it.

 {{snippet Controllers/HomeController.cs}}
 ~~~js